Web Page Classification: Features and Algorithms

 As we review work in web page classification, we note the importance of these web-specific features and algorithms, describe state-of-the-art practices, and track the underlying assumptions behind the use of information from neighboring pages.

-An earlier draft was published as X. Qi and B. D. Davison, Web Page Classification: Features and Algorithms, Technical Report LU-CSE-07-010, Dept. of Computer Science and Engineering, Lehigh University, June 2007.
+An earlier draft was published as Technical Report LU-CSE-07-010, Dept. of Computer Science and Engineering, Lehigh University, June 2007.

 Back to Brian Davison's publications